 Getting to Cayman Brac

 There are no ferries operating between Grand Cayman and Cayman Brac, so access is only by air.
-Cayman Airways operates several daily flights from Grand Cayman to the Sister Islands.
-The flight to Little Cayman takes about 35-40 minutes on a Saab 340 B+ aircraft.
+Cayman Airways operates regular flights from Grand Cayman to the Sister Islands.
 There are also direct flights to Cayman Brac from Miami.

 In Cayman Brac’s West End you will find the airport, two grocery stores, a gas station and couple of condo complexes in this area.
 Hence, the north shore of the West End has the highest population of residents on the Island.
 The famous Russian wreck dive, renamed M.V.
 Capt.
 Keith Tibbetts, lies just offshore.
 The Cayman Islands Department of Tourism Information Centre is located here, as well as West End Primary School (a Government Hurricane Shelter) and the Island’s only airport: Charles Kirkconnell International Airport.